OptimalBits/redbird/README.md

 ##SUPER HOT
 Support for HTTP2.
 You can now enable HTTP2 just by setting the HTTP2 flag to true.
 Keep in mind that HTTP2 requires SSL/TLS certificates.
-Thankfully we also support Letsencript so this becomes easy as pie.
+Thankfully we also support LetsEncrypt so this becomes easy as pie.

 ##HOT

-We have now support for automatic generation of SSL certificates using Letsencrypt.
-Zero config setup for your TLS protected services that just works.
+We have now support for automatic generation of SSL certificates using [LetsEncrypt](#LetsEncrypt).
+Zero config setup for your
+TLS protected services that just works.

 ##Features